NicoDesan/hello-world/README.md

 # hello-world
 This repository is for training and learning.
-I am excited today because I am still alive and make a better future for the world.
+I am excited today because I am still alive to make a better future for the world.